MiniGameWorlds/AllMiniGames/wiki/LavaUp.md

 ```
 - `pos1`: First position of area which will be filled up with lava
 - `pos2`: Second position of area which will be filled up with lava
+- `start-delay`: delay for players' escaping
 - `up-speed`: lava up speed (sec) (decimals)
 - `up-scale`: lava up scale
+- `fire-resistance-duration`: fire resistance duration(only once) when a player falls into the lava